strangeup/Quantum-Chaology/README.md

 ## March 8

 Several minor changes were implemented in the main code, including a (very) basic interface to allow a multi use static compilation.
 Investigation of the use of [Intel MKL Pardiso](https://software.intel.com/en-us/node/521677) instead of [umfpack](http://faculty.cse.tamu.edu/davis/suitesparse.html) has been made, attempting to solve a problem with infinite eigenvalues for extremely large matrices.
 Another project underway is the implementation of a [marching squares algorithm] (http://en.wikipedia.org/wiki/Marching_squares).
 This algorithm would allow the deduction of the contours of nodal surfaces in the wavefunctions of billiards, which would allow a very sparse storage and extra resolution using averaging.

+## March 9

+Marching squares algorithm fixed.
+THis was due to a mismatch in the labelling of Nx and Ny.